Paupack Sailing Club Race Instructions

 When feasible, retiring boats should notify the Race Committee prior to leaving the course.
 If a retiring boat cannot notify the Race Committee, she should attempt to contact another boat in the race to relay her retiring.
 The Race Committee shall postpone or cancel a race at anytime if they judge that the safety of the crews are in jeopardy.
 Each skipper is ultimately responsible for the safety of their crew and themselves and shall exercise sound judgment while on the race course.
 If a boat is need of emergency aid it is the obligation of the nearest boat(s) to render assistance.
 The compensation for rendering aid is a score that is either the average of all races sailed or the finish position of that race.
 The skipper has the choice.

 Trophies and Participation awards will be awarded at the end of the season.
-Two throw-outs are allowed.
+Up to two throw-outs are allowed.
 Ties shall be broken by the following order: Who beat whom the most times; who finished best in the last race in which both competed

 The Paupack Sailing Club conducts sailboat races as a way of improving the sailing acumen and skill of its members.
 Camaraderie and good sportsmanship among all competitors are valued assets in the pursuit of this goal.
 Please read and understand the Race Instructions as they will be the interpretation for resolving any questions.
 All races will be conducted in accordance with the right of way rules of the International Sailing Federation (ISAF) Racing Rules and any addenda (US Sailing, 2013 – 2016 – Basic Principle and Parts 1-4 inclusive), except as modified by these Racing Instructions.
 You are expected to have enough knowledge of the rules so you understand the basic right of way rules.
 Hailing another skipper is encouraged at all times.
 Portsmouth Handicap Rules for open fleet racing regarding sails, equipment, modifications will apply.
 Boats are rated as if they have a racing complement of sails or as available from the original manufacturer.
 The HC wind rate tables are used.
 The Competition Committee has declared the following handicap adjustments: HC 0-1 2-3 4 5-9 Fixed blade propeller 1.024 1.020 1.014 1.000 For a furling headsail ADD 1.000 ADD 1.000 ADD 1.000 ADD 1.000 Spinnaker Credit - One Design Fleet 1.008 1.010 1.000 1.000 Racing boats encountering non-racing craft shall conform to the rules of the road and respect others’ rights to use the lake.